Giovannaabruno/kel/README.txt

 6. to save a project type --> save-project
 7. to load a project type --> load-project image.Project
 8. to quit type --> quit
+9. to open the script file, execute it and then shut down --> java -jar Program.jar -file path-of- script-file
+10. to open the interactive text mode --> java -jar Program.jar -text
+11. to open the graphical user interface --> java -jar Program.jar

 Citation: we own the image, and we're authorized to use the image for the project